Watch Mars rule the October night sky with a close approach to Earth this week

 Mars isn't the only show-off in the sky for October.
 You can also look forward to a rare Halloween blue moon when our lunar neighbor is full on Oct.
 31. It's not spooky; it's boo-tiful.

-Discuss: How to watch Mars get in close to Earth on Tuesday night
+Discuss: How to watch Mars make a close approach to Earth Tuesday night

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.